chandlerblaschka/chandlerblaschka/README.md

 - 👋 Hi, I’m @chandlerblaschka
-- 🌱 I’m currently learning full stack development
+- 🌱 I’m currently a hobby developer and working as a Software Product Manager.

 <!---